lepouki/PatentScraper/README.md

 # PatentScraper
 A web scraper targeting the Google Patents database.

-This was made as an internship project.
+This was made during an internship.